From the moment children are born, their needs become clear: warmth, comfort and nourishment, to name a few.

-“Research has shown just how important it is to get all babies in contact with their parents as soon as possible,” says Lori Anderson, MSN, Certified Nurse Midwife (CNM) with MU Health Care.
-“Women’s and Children’s Hospital makes that a priority and plans for baby to go directly to mom’s skin immediately at birth.”
+“Research has shown just how important it is to get all babies in contact with their parents as soon as possible,” said Lori Anderson, a Certified Nurse Midwife (CNM) with MU Health Care.
+“We make that a priority and plan for baby to go directly to mom’s skin immediately at birth.”

 According to Anderson, this method of skin-to-skin contact, otherwise known as kangaroo care, offers a slew of benefits for babies.
 With kangaroo care:

 - A newborn’s temperature regulates and stabilizes earlier and easier.

 - Breathing and heart rate are steadier, and the transition from in-utero to breathing is easier and better accepted.